krolow/queue-run/docs/deploying.md

 * `DEBUG` — Set to `true` to see `console.debug` messages in production, and `false` to hide them in development (see [Logging](logging.md))
 * `QUEUE_RUN_INDENT` — Indentation level for JSON and XML output, default to 2 in development, 0 in production

+If you're deploying a project from a Git repository, you also have access to:

+* `GIT_SHA` — The SHA of the current commit
+* `GIT_BRANCH` — The current branch
+* `GIT_TAG` — The tag of the current commit, if available

 If you need to temporarily change an environment variable:

 ```bash